 Our five questions form the core of how our Tech Docs team thinks about writing excellent technical documentation.
 Informally, we call these our 5Qs.

-Anyone can contribute to our Docs site.
+Anyone can contribute to our docs site.
 We want you to feel confident and proud that your contributions provide valuable content and quality.
 We also want our readers to trust and easily use the information in our docs.
-To help you plan, write, and edit excellent docs, ask yourself these five questions.
+To help you plan, write, and edit excellent docs, ask yourself the questions in this doc.

 What problem are we trying to solve?